ku-storage/ku-storage.github.io/_pages/projects.md

 ---
-title: "Other projects I was involved in"
+title: "other projects I was involved in"
 permalink: /projects/
 author_profile: true
 ---